wpswings/event-tickets-manager-for-woocommerce/README.md

 The WooCommerce Event Tickets Manager allows the customer to download the tickets as PDF for offline use.
 When customers buy the event tickets for an event from your WooCommerce store they send an email with a pdf attachment of the ticket.
 The customers can also download the ticket from the **My Account tab.**

 **6) Events Calendar**
 The Events Ticket Manager comes with an interactive calendar widget.
-The widget shows your customers the names of upcoming, past, and present ongoing events in the form of a list or grid.
+The widget shows your customers the names of upcoming, past, and present ongoing events in the form of a list or grid  via event calendar .

 **7) Edit Your Ticket Content With A Breeze**
 The WooCommerce Event Plugin gives the merchants an easy-to-use editor to update the content of the tickets mailed to customers.
 You can very easily edit the subject and the main body of your WooCommerce event tickets.
 The editor also lets you use the shortcode to insert the name of your site in emails.